Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 RUSSIA

-After bronze medals at the Olympic Games in Moscow, the USSR men's national team participated in the Olympic Games in 1988 and the CIS national team in 1992.
-In 1981, the USSR national team team won the Intercontinental Cup.
+After bronze medals at the Olympic Games in Moscow, the USSR men's team participated in the Olympic Games in 1988 and the CIS team in 1992.
+In 1981, the USSR national team won the Intercontinental Cup.

-In 2008, the Russian national team team was the European Indoor Hockey Champion (indoor hockey).
+In 2008, the Russian national team became the European Champion in indoor field hockey (indoor hockey).

-The women's national team of the USSR in 1981 took 3rd place at the World Championship in Argentina, in 1984 - 2nd place at the European Championship, in 1985 - first place in the Intercontinental Cup, in 1987 and 1991 - took 3rd place at the European Championship.
+The USSR women's national team in 1981 took 3rd place at the World Championship in Argentina, in 1984 - 2nd place at the European Championship, in 1985 - first place in the Intercontinental Cup, in 1987 and 1991 - took 3rd place at the European Championship.

-In 2000, the Russian women's team became silver medalist European Indoor Field Hockey Championship (Indoor Hockey).
+In 2000, the Russian women's team became silver medalist European Indoor Field Hockey Championships.

 Photo - Sergey Kivrin and Andrey Golovanov